andreasranzmaier/TIS3-Fitzgerald/docu/Docu.md

 ### Autocorrelation

-An autocorrelation scatter plot shows how a time series relates to itself when shifted by *k* time steps.
-The lag variable represents how far back in time the comparison is made.
+Autocorrelation measures how much a time series is correlated with itself at different lags (*k*).
+This helps identify patterns such as persistence, seasonality, and the memory of the series, which is essential for choosing appropriate forecasting models.

 ![](img/autocorr_scatter.png)

-The plot shows that **lag 1** has a higher correlation (≈ 0.59) compared to **lag 12** (≈ 0.35).
-Neither scatter plot shows a clear linear relationship; instead, the points form an elliptical cloud.
-This is typical for seasonal or cyclic behavior, which is consistent with our previous findings.
+The scatter plot shows that **lag 1** has a slightly higher correlation (≈ 0.59) compared to **lag 12** (≈ 0.55).
+This indicates that the series has **short-term persistence** (values tend to be similar to the previous month) and some **yearly seasonality** (lag 12 represents 12 months).

 ![](img/ACF_PACF-all.png)

 ![](img/ACF_PACF-120.png)

-The ACF and PACF plots display the same underlying data, with the second figure zoomed in to focus on the most informative lags.
-The remaining lags provide little additional information for explaining short-term dynamics, especially for the most recent months.

----
+The **ACF (Autocorrelation Function)** and **PACF (Partial Autocorrelation Function)** plots further illustrate these relationships:

+* **ACF:** Shows correlations at multiple lags.
+The gradual decay and peaks at seasonal lags (12, 24…) suggest **seasonal patterns** and some **trend components**.
+* **PACF:** Highlights the correlation at a given lag after removing the influence of intervening lags.
+Significant spikes at lag 1 and smaller spikes at seasonal lags indicate that **recent months influence the current month more strongly**, while seasonal effects are also present but weaker.

+The **high variance in these plots** can arise due to:

+1. **Noise in monthly imports** – short-term fluctuations in import quantities cause variability.
+2. **Structural breaks or irregular events** – e.g., 2020 had extreme months likely due to COVID-19-related disruptions.
+3. **Mixed trend and seasonality** – the series is not strictly stationary, so autocorrelations fluctuate over time.

+**Implications for modeling:**

+* Strong lag-1 autocorrelation supports the use of **ARIMA or ML models with lag features**.
+* Seasonal spikes suggest **including yearly seasonal components** (e.g., seasonal naive, seasonal ARIMA).
+* The variance indicates that no single lag fully explains the series, which justifies using models capable of capturing **both trend and seasonality**, and possibly **nonlinear effects**.

 ### Visualisation